ithacaxyz/odyssey-examples/chapter1/bls-multisig/python/README.md

 python multisig.py
 ```

-This will spin up an Anvil instance in Alphanet mode, deploy the multisig contract and execute a simple operation signed by random BLS keys.
+This will spin up an Anvil instance with Odyssey features enabled, deploy the multisig contract and execute a simple operation signed by random BLS keys.